alexlafetra/stepchild/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/alexlafetra/stepchild) [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa] [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-**Welcome to the github page for the Stepchild MIDI instrument project!** The Stepchild is an open source, generative MIDI instrument designed as both a sequencer and experimental songwriting tool.
-The Stepchild can be purchased as either a [kit]() or [complete instrument]() from the Stepchild site, or you can [build your own]() by following the build guide.
+**Welcome to the github page for the Stepchild MIDI instrument project.** The Stepchild is an open source, generative MIDI instrument designed to be a portable sequencer and experimental songwriting tool.
+It can be purchased as either a [kit]() or [complete instrument]() from the Stepchild site, or you can [build your own]() by following the build guide.
 The casing can be printed using an SLA or FDM 3D printer, but the PCB's are designed to be partially assembled by a PCBA manufacturer.

 ![Render of The Stepchild](readme/opaque.png)